published in Change by Maryanne | August 29, 2010

 – Franz Kafka

-In my case, the axe was I, Claudia.
+In my case, the axe was a play.

-When the play ended, you could have heard a pin drop in that theatre.
+When the performance ended, you could have heard a pin drop.
 I wasn’t the only one impacted.
 I turned to my mom in the seat beside me.
-She took one look at the tears streaming down my face and freaked out.
+She took one look at the tears streaming down my face.

 “Mom,” I said, “let’s go get something to eat.”